PureGuard API Documentation

 Rate Limits

-Rate limits are enforced per API key at the Nginx level.
+Rate limits are enforced per API key using in-memory counters.
 Exceeding the limit returns

 429 Too Many Requests.
-The response includes a Retry-After
+The response includes X-RateLimit-Remaining

 Error Codes